Sustainability interventions in nursing wards

 Containers made from recycled plastic for specific hospital waste

-Nursing units produce large amounts of waste, including specific hospital waste (SHW).
-Nurses collect this waste in separate SHW containers, also known as WIVA containers, identifiable by their blue bins with yellow lids.
-A more sustainable alternative made from recycled plastic has been developed, recognisable by its grey colour.
+Nursing wards produce a lot of waste, including specific hospital waste (SZA).
+Nurses collect this waste in separate SZA tanks, also known as Wiva barrels, recognisable by the blue barrel with a yellow lid.
+A more sustainable alternative made from recycled plastic, recognisable by its grey colour, has been developed.

 Intervention